malciller/DioGrid/README.md

   - Example: 0.75% for BTC means orders every $750 at $100,000 BTC price
   - Lower intervals = more frequent trades but smaller profits
   - Higher intervals = larger profits but fewer trades
-  - Should be at least 2x KRAKEN_FEE for profitability

 - **GRID_SPACING**: Minimum price movement required for new orders
   - Prevents excessive trading in volatile conditions